donejs/donejs/docs/features.md

 DoneJS applications are actually able to import or export any module type: ES6, AMD and CommonJS.
 This means you can slowly phase in ES6, while still using your old code.
 You can also use any of the many exciting [ES6 language features](https://github.com/lukehoban/es6features).

 A compiler is used to convert ES6 syntax to ES5 in browsers that don't yet support ES6.
-The build step will handle this conversion so your production code will run native ES5.
+During development, the compiler runs in the browser, so changes are happening live without a build step.
+During the build, your code is compiled to ES5, so your production code will run native in every browser.
 You can even run your [ES6 application in IE8](#section=section_SupportsAllBrowsers_EvenIE8)!

 <a class="btn" href="http://stealjs.com/docs/syntax.es6.html"><span>View the Documentation</span></a>
 <a class="btn" href="/place-my-order.html"><span>View the Guide</span></a>